-Coaches rely on well-established sports training principles to build fitness training programs and develop sport skills.
-Principles are generally agreed upon guidelines that consistently apply to training athletes successfully.
-They summarize the best information from the sport sciences and good coaching practices.
+Coaches rely on well-established sports training principles to design programs and make educated coaching decisions.
+Principles are generally agreed upon guidelines that are grounded in the sport sciences and hold true in practice and competition.

 When training athletes, it is advisable consider these principles collectively and interpret them with flexibility, rather than with rigidity.
 Wisdom from experience as well as good judgment are essential for optimizing the benefits of these guidelines.